 The most disturbing thing is that due to scientific advancements, in the vast majority of cases animal testing is absolutely unnecessary, and is often performed incorrectly, undermining the results and causing avoidable suffering to living organisms.

 Follow the simple tips for a smooth, easy transition to cruelty free lifestyle

 A prime example of unnecessary animal testing occurs to determine safety profiles of cosmetics, or, as defined by FDA, “articles intended to be applied to the human body for cleansing, beautifying, promoting attractiveness, or altering the appearance without affecting the body’s structure or functions”.

 In other words, these items, which include creams, makeup and other lotions and potions, are not in any way necessary – and yet, many innocent creatures suffer in horrendous, outdated tests as in many places it’s required by law.

 Specifically, it’s worth mentioning that animal testing for beauty brands was banned in the UK in 1997.

 However, many big brands sell in China, where animal testing is still required by law for all products manufactured outside the country.

 Despite enormous efforts to help China develop better practices, animal testing ban is yet to happen in this country, and as such, consumers willing to live a cruelty free lifestyle must be very careful when choosing which brands to support.

-If you are committed to only purchasing cruelty free products, the following tips will help:
+If you are committed to only purchasing cruelty free makeup products, the following tips will help:

 • Do your research.
 Generally, the easiest approach to finding cruelty free products that work for you is to search for information on resources such as Leaping Bunny, Cruelty Free Kitty and Ethical Elephant.